 The 1730 Conant House is open all year, Monday-Friday, 10 am to 3 pm for self-guided tours to see our exhibit, “Falmouth: Changing with the Times”.
 Our Cultural Center rotates exhibits throughout the year.
 Additionally, the Museums on the Green offers a full range of adult and family programs, including our 2019 Lecture Series.
 Costs to most lectures are $ 5 for members and $ 10 for non-members, and are usually held at our Cultural Center, 35 Katharine Lee Bates Road, Falmouth unless otherwise noted.
 We also offer historical trolley rides on Wednesdays during the fall (reservations required), and in the Spring and Summer, walking tours of Falmouth on Tuesday and Thursday mornings at 10 am (weather permitting).

-Massachusetts in the Women’s Suffrage Movement with Barbara Berenson
+NEW LOCATION: Massachusetts in the Women’s Suffrage Movement with Barbara Berenson

 September 14 @ 2:00 pm - 3:30 pm$10.00

 First Congregational Church

 Long before the Civil War, Lucy Stone and other Massachusetts abolitionists opposed women’s exclusion from political life.
 They launched the organized movement at the first National Woman’s Rights Convention, held in Worcester.
 After the war, state activists founded the Boston-based American Woman Suffrage Association and Woman’s Journal to lead campaigns across the country.
 Their activities laid the foundation for the next generation of suffragists to triumph over tradition.
 Author Barbara Berenson gives these revolutionary reformers the attention they deserve in this compelling and engaging story and discusses the battle over historical memory that long obscured the state’s leading role.